 Richard Kock: Yes, human activities, such as deforestation, agriculture and mining, have led to a greater risk of pathogens transmitting from animals and humans.

 Population demography is also a problem.
 There are a lot more people now than there used to be and they increasingly migrate to urban centres where they live alongside a large population of domestic animals – in fact the biomass of domestic animals is about three times the biomass of humans – it’s massive.
 This is a huge problem because it creates a close connection between us.

 Take a rat, a crow, a seagull or a fox.
 They basically feed off of human waste because we consume all of the natural resources.
 Bats fly and rats hide but they’re very good at surviving very close to human habitation.
 That’s why certain domestic species are a greater threat to us because they’re able to occupy the same space as we do and therefore spill-overs of pathogens from them to us are much more likely.

 MERS-CoV, which has been developing since 2012, came from a camel which is also a domesticated animal often found in farms in the Middle East.
 These farms become like pathogen factories where the virus can spill over to humans, and then human-to-human, until we get an outbreak which is what I suspect happened with COVID-19.

-Human activities have significantly altered three-quarters of all land and two-thirds of all oceans on Earth leading to a changing climate and unprecedented global biodiversity loss.
+Human activities have significantly altered three-quarters of all land and two-thirds of all of the ocean on Earth leading to a changing climate and unprecedented global biodiversity loss.
 In light of a recent warning from the UN that multiple famines of ‘biblical proportions’ could be seen within months following the pandemic, what can we expect to happen if we continue along our current trajectory?

 Tim Benton: We can’t continue as we are because it’s taking us to a situation where we are undermining the ability of our species to survive.